Consignment: Non-consignment trade

 The traditional form of shipping business, where a captain sells and buys on consignment schemes on behalf of another party in a distant port from another nation, is generally no longer possible, due to customs and VAT regulations.

 International trade aspects

-Internationally, this previously common form of international consignment trade is now quite rare.
+Internationally, this previously common form of consignment trade is now quite rare.
 This is because there are major legal, tax-related, and accounting difficulties in conducting cross-border consignment trade.
 Modern uses of consignment are typically domestic.

 Law and accounting definitions

 In business law and accounting, the concept of consignment trade has particular meaning.
-It is important for the lawyer and the bookkeeper to have a clear idea of what consignment trade is, in order to be able to report it correctly, and assert the parties' rights and obligations, even if the concept of consignment trade is not specified in the agreements.

 The legal conditions of consignment trade have been clear since ancient times.

 In inventory control

 Consignment inventory is a stock control model whereby the retailer sells the goods but the ownership remains with the supplier only till the products are sold.
 The retailer therefore only pays for the products he has sold and he is not required to purchase the goods.
 Beforehand, the two parties may have sign a consignment agreement with the terms like how long will the unsold goods take before being returned.